dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 layout: post
 categories: three.js
 id: 850
-updated: 2022-11-14 13:47:08
+updated: 2022-12-06 12:37:17
-version: 1.41
+version: 1.42
 ---

 In [threejs](https://threejs.org/) there are a few things to know about when it comes to making transparent materials, so I think it is called for to write a post on the topic.
-When it comes to working with just the [Basic material](/2018/05/05/threejs-basic-material/) for example the process is not that hard at all actually, when creating the material I just need to set the [transparent property of the material](https://threejs.org/docs/#api/en/materials/Material.transparent) to true.
-Once I have the transparency property value of a material set to true, it is then just a matter of setting the desired [opacity value](https://threejs.org/docs/#api/en/materials/Material.opacity) for the material.
+When it comes to working with just the [Basic material](/2018/05/05/threejs-basic-material/) for example the process is not that hard at all actually.
+When creating the basic material I just need to set the [transparent property of the material](https://threejs.org/docs/#api/en/materials/Material.transparent) to true.
+Once I have the transparency property value of a  basic material set to true, it is then just a matter of setting the desired [opacity value](https://threejs.org/docs/#api/en/materials/Material.opacity) for the material.

-However there might be a bit more to write about when it comes to a few more additional things that branch off from the basics of the transparent and opacity options.
-There are many other things that might be considered advanced topics such as [alpha maps](/2019/06/06/threejs-alpha-map/).
-Also things can get a little involved actually when we start bringing light sources into the mix and how that should be handled.
-So in this post I will be covering the very basics of getting started with transparency when working with materials in threejs, but I will also have to touch base on a few more things from that as well.
+However there might be a bit more to write about when it comes to a few more additional things that branch off from the basics of the transparent and opacity options of materials.
+One example of an advanced topic with this sort of thing might be adding what is called an [alpha map](/2019/06/06/threejs-alpha-map/) for the material.
+Also things can get a little involved actually when we start bringing light sources into the mix with materials like the Phong and standard materials, and how that should be handled.
+So in this post I will be covering the very basics of getting started with transparency when working with materials in threejs, but I will also have to touch base on a few more things beyond that as well of course.

 <!-- more -->